The Importance of Fasting During Navratri

 Fasting indirectly aids in improving health and losing weight as well.
 The foods that we eat during Navratri fasts are low on energy, with minimal use of spices and oils.
 So, these foods are healthier and are helpful in detoxifying the body and improving metabolism.
 Navratri fasting is a great time to minimize calories, strengthen immunity and enhance healing.
 As you are allowed to eat only one meal during the day, you tend to eat more fruits at regular intervals of time, which ultimately leads to healthier eating choices during these nine days.

 Indians celebrate Navratris twice every year.
 First during the start of the summer season and second during the start of the winter season.
 Both these times are extremely significant junctures of changing seasons.
 Eating high energy foods like alcohol, garlic, onions, grains and meat during these times prove to be extremely destroying for your digestive system and negate energies.
 In Ayurveda, such foods are already prohibited during seasonal changes.
 So, by fasting during both Navratris, one can avoid such foods and boost his immunity to stay safe and protected during changing weather.
 So, fasting during Navratris is linked not only for the benefit of the body, but for the purification of the soul and mind as well.

 However, there are some foods allowed during Navratri, take a look at how to make navratri food for more information.

-If you'd like to read similar articles to The Importance of Fasting During Navratri, we recommend you browse around our Festivities & Celebrations category.
+If you want to read similar articles to The Importance of Fasting During Navratri, we recommend you visit our Festivities & Celebrations category.